sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 </p>
 -->

 Sourcegraph 3.6 now supports repository syncing for [Bitbucket Cloud](https://docs.sourcegraph.com/admin/external_service/bitbucket_cloud).
-In this initial release, all repositories accessible by the token for the user (including associated teams) will be synced.
-Support for excluding repositories is slated for 3.7.
+In this initial release, all repositories accessible by the token for the user (including from teams listed in the config) will be synced.
+Support for excluding repositories is coming in a future version.

 ## Improved repository syncing progress UI